swiggy-2022-bootcamp/batch-1/README.md

-[mirror of README.ms in project/stackover]

-_to navigate to the codebase of the project go to project/stackover_
 # Building a Q&A website such as StackOverflow or Reddit

+[this doc is a mirror of README.ms in project/README.md]

+_to navigate to the codebase of the project go to project directory_

 ## to do / plan